lastingParadox/ff-site/archive-to-markdown/md/ff2/21-deep-space-dangers.md

 **Jelsafan0** _(30-Sep-18 03:12 PM)_

-t!8ball does Iris whisper to Emmett “can I set the booth on fire?”
+t!8ball does Iris whisper to Emmett “can I set the booth on fire?"

 **Tatsumaki** _(30-Sep-18 03:12 PM)_